-First and foremost, don't get too intoxicated in Portugal.
-This may be easier said than done, especially given that Portugal produces some of the world's finest wines and has a thriving nightlife.
+Portugal produces some of the world's finest wines and has a thriving nightlife.
 But while it's okay to enjoy some of the local alcohol, it's also important to remember that drinking so much that you become intoxicated can make you a prime target for thieves.

 After all, it's much easier to steal from someone who is not fully alert and aware of their surroundings.
-Enjoy a few drinks, but just know when to say when.
+Enjoy a few drinks, but just know when you have had enough.

-Portugal offers a fabulous nightlife filled with excitement, dancing, partying and, of course, drinking.
+Portugal has a great nightlife with a huge selection of bars, restaurants and clubs.
 While not exclusive to Portugal, hand in hand with the intoxication warning is the threat of drink spiking.

 While not incredibly common, there have been reports of people being given the drug GHB (commonly referred to as the date rape drug).
 This drug is very dangerous and can cause dizziness, vomiting, unconsciousness, coma and even death.
 Notably, it is used to commit sexual assault.